-Incredibly easy to make, these mini cannoli truffles have all the sicilian cannoli flavor delivered in a bite-sized version.
+Incredibly easy to make, these Easy Italian cannoli truffles have all the Sicilian cannoli flavor delivered in a bite-sized version.

-If you can find cannoli shells easily (or you want to try to make your own), break them up into pieces and serve them like tortilla chips with a big-sized version of these delicious Cannoli Truffles – It will make a showstopping party dessert!
+If you can find cannoli shells easily (or you want to try to make your own), break them up into pieces and serve them like tortilla chips with a big-sized version of this Cannoli ball- It will make a showstopping party dessert!

 - ½ tbsp organic orange zest